Gold and diamonds lose luster, but garden supply sales shine

 However in China, where the pandemic began, sales in April rose 30% as cities recovered, and by 90% in May.
 The rebound in sales may not be as strong elsewhere, according to Neil Saunders, the managing director of GlobalData Retail, because economic growth has been so much stronger in China for years.

 — Early figures show same-store sales at Signet Jewelers slid 38.9% in its fiscal first quarter with all stores closed.
 Overall revenue slumped 40.5%, offset somewhat by a 6.7% increase in online sales.
 After beginning to unlock the doors of some stores in May, the chain now has 1,100 locations open.

 — Movado Group’s first-quarter sales declined 52.5%.
 It has reopened 14 of its 47 stores in North America and expects all but six will open by the middle of next week.

-The watch seller said Tuesday that the furloughs it put into place for 850 employees, about 80% of its North American workforce, will continue until July 13.
+The watch seller said Tuesday that the furloughs it put into place for about 80% of its North American workforce will continue until July 13.
 It has cut pay for management, executives and board members through at least the end of the month.

 RETAIL ELSEWHERE: Cities hardest hit by the virus have begun to reopen, but restrictions are still in place and more bankruptcies are all but certain.